-- you may need to apply firm pressure over the wound.
-A younger person may need to apply their full body weight in order to control very severe bleeding. - lie the casualty down, elevating the affected body part if possible. - if bleeding is still not controlled, leave the initial cover/dressing in place and apply another dressing over it and reapply direct pressure.
+The first step for managing any significant wound that is bleeding will be to apply direct pressure and dress the wound.
+A smaller, lighter person may need to apply their full body weight in order to control very severe bleeding.
+Lie the casualty down, elevating the affected body part if possible.
+If bleeding is still not controlled, leave the initial cover/dressing in place and apply another dressing over it and reapply direct pressure.

-62. Placing a bandage over a wound dressing
+• 43.
+Placing a bandage over a wound dressing